 Costs vary considerably depending on location, characteristics and generating capacity and the Energy Saving Trust (2009) estimates that “a typical 5kW scheme suitable for an average home might cost £20,000 – £25,000 including installation.”

 The 1st April 2010 saw the introduction of Feed-in Tariffs (FiTs) as an incentive for electricity microgeneration.
-Legislation will ensure that energy companies make guaranteed premium payments for electricity fed into the grid by renewable microgenerators.
-The scheme will guarantee payments over a set period.
+Participating energy companies make payments for electricity fed into the grid by renewable microgenerators.
+Find out more about the scheme and the rates on the Ofgem website.

 Many Local Authorities offer grants for microgeneration installation.
 Contact yours to find out if anything is available.

 Design and Installation